-Academic Professional Track (APT) faculty titles are general terms used to describe non-tenure accruing appointment titles that are eligible for promotion.
+Academic Professional Track (APT) faculty titles are non-tenure accruing appointment titles with renewable appointments, typically with a three-year appointment at the entry level and not to exceed five years.

-Faculty with the title of Lecturer, Senior Lecturer, or Principal Lecturer will normally hold a master's or terminal degree in the teaching field and will make significant contributions to teaching activity (usually at the undergraduate level).
-Lecturer faculty can also be assigned to service activity but are not expected to consistently make significant contributions in either research and/or creative work or the area of service.
-Any activity outside of teaching should be a small percentage of their time and effort.
-In all reviews, lecturer faculty will primarily be evaluated on teaching activity.
+Faculty with the title of Lecturer, Senior Lecturer, or Principal Lecturer will normally hold a master's or terminal degree in the teaching field and will make significant contributions to teaching activity usually at the undergraduate level.
+Lecturer faculty will primarily be evaluated on teaching activity.
+Lecturer faculty can also be assigned to research or service activity but would not be expected to consistently make significant contributions in either research and/or creative work, or the area of service.

 Faculty with the title of Instructional Assistant Professor, Instructional Associate Professor, or Instructional Professor normally hold a terminal degree appropriate for the field in which the faculty member will teach and are expected to make significant contributions to teaching activity at undergraduate or graduate level.
 All faculty in these titles will also make significant contributions in either research and/or creative work or service.
-Typically, most of an instructional faculty's time and effort will be in the area of teaching, with an expectation to engage in professional development within the discipline or industry in which they teach.
+Typically, these activities center around teaching by carrying the curriculum forward and engaging in professional development within the discipline or industry in which they teach.
 Faculty in these titles will primarily be evaluated on teaching activity, plus contributions to either the area of service or the area of research and/or creative work.

 Faculty with the title of Clinical Assistant Professor, Clinical Associate Professor or Clinical Professor will make significant contributions to education in a clinical practice discipline or applied setting.
 If their work assignment requires a license or certification, clinical faculty members are expected to maintain the educational and practice requirements for active licensure or certification.
 In the College of Arts and Sciences, this appointment often involves teaching graduate students who are working toward a degree that leads to state licensure in an applied professional discipline and teaching pre-doctoral practica with close supervision and monitoring of students, consistent with national and state professional standards.
-As part of their assigned duties, faculty in these titles may also serve clients within the universityoperated programs for the purposes of providing learning opportunities to students, maintaining a department-supported service, or to generate revenue for programmatic activities.
-Clinical faculty can also be assigned to research and/or creative work or service as an area of responsibility and typically these activities will be incident to clinical education and clinical practice.
-Usually, most of a clinical faculty member's time and effort will be in the education they provide in the clinical practice discipline or applied setting.
-Faculty in these titles will primarily be evaluated on the education they provide, plus contributions to either the area of service or the area of research and/or creative work that is integral to their clinical teaching and clinical practice work.
+Clinical faculty can also be assigned to research or service as an area of responsibility.
+In the College of Arts and Sciences, the position may also involve graduate student committee work, faculty committee work, curriculum development, undergraduate teaching, advising, or other administrative duties, and scholarship as appropriate to working with graduate and undergraduate students.
+As part of their assigned duties, faculty in these titles may also serve clients within the University-operated programs for the purposes of providing learning opportunities to students, maintaining a department-supported service, or to generate revenue for programmatic activities.
+Faculty in these titles will primarily be evaluated on teaching, and any other assigned areas of responsibility.

 Professor of the Practice, Associate Professor of the Practice, and Assistant Professor of the Practice will make significant contributions to education in an area where they have substantial professional credentials or experience.
-Typically, faculty in these titles have a minimum of three years of professional experience, and an extraordinary record of accomplishment during their time in industry, government, or maintain a license or certification that qualifies them as a professional in their field.
-As part of their assigned duties, faculty in these titles may also make contributions in the area of service, but most of their time and effort will be in educating students within their area of professional credentials or experience.
+Typically, faculty in these titles have a minimum of three years of professional experience, and an extraordinary record of accomplishment during their time in industry.
+Faculty in these titles may also make contributions in the area of service.
+Faculty in these titles will primarily be evaluated on teaching activities; they will also be evaluated on any service activities assigned as part of their job responsibilities.